 Empathy recognizes that hard work stinks and no one wants to do it, but also recognizing that “wanting to do it” has nothing to do with anything.

-Empathy is being a human and a mother in front of your children
+Empathy does mean being a human and a mother in front of your children.

-We can and should say we are sorry.
-We don’t need to pretend to have it all together.
+We Can and Should Say Sorry.
+We don’t need to Pretend to Have It All Together.
 A much greater lesson is learned when our children see us mess up, admit we are wrong, and make things right.

 A strong parent knows Fuzzy Feelings are not always the goal.